-Can Yang Do for UBI What Bernie Did for 'Medicare for All'?
+Can Yang Do for UBI What Bernie Did for 'Medicare for All'? | www.ozy.com

 Because this contender wants to give you an extra thousand bucks a month.

-With 14 Democrats campaigning for president on some version of “Medicare for All,” it’s hard to remember that a single-payer health care system was considered a pipe dream when Bernie Sanders raised it just four years ago.
+With 14 Democrats campaigning for president on some version of “Medicare for All,” it’s hard to remember that a single-payer health care system was considered a pipe dream when Sen. Bernie Sanders raised it just four years ago.
 Hillary Clinton told Iowans it would “never, ever come to pass,” and most political insiders agreed.
 That’s fundamentally changed since President Donald Trump’s election.
 Today, another underdog issue might similarly hit the mainstream, courtesy of an outsider candidate with a devoted fan base: entrepreneur Andrew Yang.

 Universal basic income (UBI), long confined to the outer stretches of policy papers, is the central pillar of Yang’s candidacy.
 Calling it his “Freedom Dividend,” Yang proposes giving every American $1,000 a month in guaranteed income from government funds.
 His goal?
 To help stave off the threat of lost jobs due to workforce automation.
 And Yang and his raucous band of #YangGang supporters are no longer alone.